Heterogeneous domain adaptation: An unsupervised approach: Heterogeneous Unsupervised domain adaptation

-and this theorem is proven. \end{proof} Based on Theorem \ref{thm: HeUDA_theorem}, we demonstrate some properties of $f_s(\mathbf{x_s})$ and $f_t(\mathbf{x_t})$ and highlight the sufficient conditions for reliable unsupervised knowledge transfer.
-If a mapping function from heterogeneous domains to homogeneous representations satisfies the two conditions mentioned in Theorem \ref{thm: HeUDA_theorem}, it can transfer knowledge across domains with theoretical reliability.
+Based on Theorem \ref{thm: HeUDA_theorem}, we demonstrate a choice $f_s(\mathbf{X_s})$ and $f_t(\mathbf{X_t})$ to satisfy the heterogeneous unsupervised domain adaptation condition, and highlight the sufficient conditions for reliable unsupervised knowledge transfer.
+If a mapping function from heterogeneous domains to homogeneous representations satisfies two conditions in Theorem \ref{thm: HeUDA_theorem}, it can transfer knowledge across domains with theoretical reliability.